 After you apply

-- you have not used the right forms
+- not used the right forms

-- you have not provided important information
+- not provided important information

 Decisions about your permit

-You should get a decision on your application within 13 weeks.
-The Environment Agency will tell you if your application will take longer.
+They will tell you if your application will take longer.

 You can appeal if the Environment Agency refuses your application.